CadeSayner/C-OS/README.md

 ### Example Modules

--C-OS includes example userland modules to demonstrate the functionality of the operating system, system calls, and the libc implementation:
+C-OS includes example userland modules to demonstrate the functionality of the operating system, system calls, and the libc implementation:

+###Hello World:
--Hello World: A simple program that prints "Hello, World!" to the screen, showcasing the use of the `write` system call through the libc wrapper and the `print` method.
+A simple program that prints "Hello, World!" to the screen, showcasing the use of the `write` system call through the libc wrapper and the `print` method.

+###Snake Game:
--Snake Game: A fully functional implementation of the classic Snake game.
+A fully functional implementation of the classic Snake game.
 This module utilizes `malloc` for dynamic memory allocation, `write_char_at()` for screen output, and `get()` to read character input.
 The game serves as a comprehensive demonstration of kernel`s capabilities.

 These modules illustrate how developers can build applications for C-OS.